apache/incubator-kie-kogito-examples/onboarding-example/onboarding/readme.md

 ## Deployment to OpenShift

-NOTE: Make sure that submarine S2I image builders are available to your OpenShift environment
+NOTE: Make sure that kogito S2I image builders are available to your OpenShift environment

 ### Build from local workspace